17 Pesky Travel, Dining and Shopping Fees and How to Avoid Them

 Some airlines, including American and JetBlue, guarantee that parents can sit next to their children on a flight at no extra charge.
 With others, family members who want to be sure that they’ll be seated together have to book tickets that include seat selection or pay fees to choose their seats.

-In the meantime, if you’re flying with an airline that doesn’t offer such a guarantee and you don’t pony up for seat selection, you can try asking to be seated with your family at the gate before boarding the plane.
+If you've already booked a flight with a carrier that has no family seating guarantee and you don’t want to pony up for seat selection, try asking to be seated with your family at the gate before boarding the plane.

 Airline baggage fees